GustavS193940/BIManalyst_33_Sustainability/A5/README.md

 ## Future for advanced use of OpenBIM
 ### Gustav s193940
+I doubt I will use OpenBIM for my thesis as it will focus more on individual processes at a material level.
+But I can definitely see myself using OpenBIM in my professional life.
+From playing around with it in this course, I recognise that there is a lot of potential for improving and streamlining LCA and sustainability tasks, which interests me greatly.

 ### Nafsika s253100
 I am considering using OpenBIM tools in my thesis, as I'm really interested in automation and in approaching design through technological methods that can improve both the speed and quality of outcomes.